robinvanderlee/positive-selection/README.md

 #### 4b.
 Inference of positive selection
 1. Convert individual alignments from FASTA to a PHYLIP format that is compatible with PAML codeml.
-Script checks that (i) sequence names do not contain characters that cannot be handled by codeml, (ii) removes gene identifiers from the sequence IDs to make all `.phy` files compatbility with the species names in the phylogenetic tree supplied to codeml, (iii) sequences do not contain stop codons or non-canonical nucleotides, (iv) undetermined and masked codons [nN] are converted to the codeml ambiguity character `?`.
+Script (i) checks that sequence names do not contain characters that cannot be handled by codeml, (ii) removes gene identifiers from the sequence IDs to make all `.phy` files compatible with the species names in the phylogenetic tree supplied to codeml, (iii) checks that sequences do not contain stop codons or non-canonical nucleotides, (iv) converts undetermined and masked codons [nN] are converted to the codeml ambiguity character `?`.
 ```
 find sequences/prank-codon-masked/ -type f -name "*__cds.prank-codon-guidance-tcs-masked-species-sorted.aln.fa" | parallel --max-procs 4 --nice 10 --joblog parallel_covert-to-phylip-prank-codon-guidance-tcs-masked-species-sorted.log --eta 'perl convert_fasta_to_codeml_phylip.pl {}'
 ```